 Problems With the Pump Itself

 If the vacuum continues to be non-functional after you've inspected the suction and discharge sides of the pump, the most likely culprit is the motor shaft seal inside the pump.
 It is possible to replace this seal yourself, but it involves disassembling the pump.
-If you're not mechanically oriented -- or if you are, but you don't have the pump manual handy -- you may wish to get a pool pro to take care of this job.
+If you're not mechanically oriented, you may wish to get a pool pro to take care of this job.